Israel identifies latest hostage remains returned by Hamas from Gaza as those of a Tanzanian student

 Israel has handed over 285 bodies of Palestinians back to Gaza, according to the International Committee of the Red Cross, which handles the exchanges.

 Health officials in Gaza have said identifying the remains handed over by Israel is complicated by a lack of DNA testing kits.
-Israel has not disclosed how many bodies it is holding or where they were recovered, but has been returning 15 each time the remains of an Israeli hostage are returned from Gaza.
+Israel has not disclosed how many bodies it is holding or where they were recovered, but has been returning 15 for each set of hostage remains handed over.

 Hamas has said that recovering bodies is complicated by the widespread devastation in the coastal enclave and has returned one to three bodies every few days.
-Israel has pushed to speed up the returns and in certain cases has said the remains were not those of hostages.
+Israel has pushed to speed up the returns.
+In several cases, the remains have turned out not to be those of hostages.

 Another border concern for Israel